-Davis & Brusca, LLC is proud to be an auto accident lawyer Trenton, NJ turns to for help.
-We can guide you through the steps of filing a police report and insurance claim.
+Davis & Brusca, LLC is proud to be an auto accident lawyer Trenton, NJ turns to for help with hit & run.
+We can guide you through the steps of filing and pursuing your insurance claim.

 What if I can’t remember much about the vehicle?

 Immediately document everything you can remember.
 For example, write down: